jongough/testplugin_pi/README.md

 NOTE this is currently a work in progress and should be considered 'Alpha/Beta'.
 It may have issues at times as new functionality is added.
 It is a test tool not a production plugin.

-## Plugin to provide a PI Manager Build and Deploy Example
+## Plugin Example of PI Manager Build and Deploy "Frontend 2"

-Frontend 2 for PI Manager (Build and Deploy to Cloudsmith) Frontend configuration to
+Frontend 2 for PI Manager (Build and Deploy to Cloudsmith) Frontend configuration to:

   - Build multiple environments (Win, Mac, Fedora, Flatpak, Ubuntu, etc)
   - Deploy to Cloudsmith Repositories.

 Files used: CMakeLists.txt, CMake, .yml and CI scripts.
 See Frontend2.md